AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn-credentials-authentication.md

 As part of the setup, the Adobe CDN and the Customer CDN must agree on a value of the `X-AEM-Edge-Key` HTTP Header.
 This value is set on each request, at the Customer CDN, before it is routed to the Adobe CDN, which then validates that the value is as expected, so it can trust other HTTP headers, including those that help route the request to the appropriate AEM origin.

-The `X-AEM-Edge-Key` value is referenced by the edgeKey1 and edgeKey2 properties in a file named `cdn.yaml` or similar, somewhere under a top-level `config` folder.
-Read the [Configuration Pipeline article](/help/operations/config-pipeline.md#folder-structure) for details about the folder structure and how to deploy the configuration.
+The *X-AEM-Edge-Key* value is referenced by the `edgeKey1` and `edgeKey2` properties in a file named `cdn.yaml` or similar, somewhere under a top-level `config` folder.
+Read the [Config Pipeline article](/help/operations/config-pipeline.md#folder-structure) for details about the folder structure and how to deploy the configuration.

 The syntax is described below: